These questions and answers provide more details about the purpose and operation of the Affiliate Investment Pool.

 Does the committee have guidelines that the investment managers must follow?

 There is an extensive written statement of investment objectives, policies, and guidelines.
 This statement was written with the assistance of our consultant to insure that it enables our investment managers to meet our goals.
-It also includes direction for investment managers to conform to World Church requirements that investments be socially responsible and satisfy the moral issues relating to investments according to World Conference rules and resolutions.
+It also includes direction for investment managers to conform to World Church requirements that investments be invested in socially responsible ways according to World Conference rules and resolutions.

 How long has the Affiliate Investment Pool been available?